-Students will take part in interactive lessons, based on case studies, flipped classrooms, laboratories and a regulatory clinic.
+Students will take part in interactive lessons, based on flipped classrooms, regulatory clinics, as well as in class experiments and exercises.

-Prof. Rizzolli and Prof. Costanzi will address the experimental methodology in decision-making, involving students in designing and performing in-class experiments
+- Prof. Rizzolli will address the experimental methodology in decision-making, involving students in designing and performing in-class experiments.

-- Sometimes, at the end of a class, students are asked to fill a "1-Minute Paper".
-It is a classroom assessment technique: within 1 minute, students must organize their thinking on the class’s major points.
+- Sometimes, at the end of a class, students are asked to fill a "3-Minute Paper".
+It is a classroom assessment technique: within 3-5 minute, students must organize their thinking on the class’ major points.
 The exact questions to be addressed in the paper can be changed.
-The 1- minute paper is not a simple list of topics covered during class but it must be a concise summary of the class itself.
-See here 3 samples of one positive and two negative 1-minute papers
+The 3- minute paper is not a simple list of topics covered during class but it must be a concise summary of the class itself.
+See here both 0-point 3-Minute Papers and "3-point" 3-minute Papers.

 - The 3-minute paper is graded 0-3 points

 - Half an hour before the class ends, students could be exposed to written questions or asked to solve problems related to major class topics.
 These exercises will be sent by e-mail (or uploaded on google classroom) and must be sent back within 30 mins.

 - These exercises are graded 0-5 points